darknovagames/Portfolio/README.md

 ![](https://github.com/darknovagames/Portfolio/blob/main/Kebabster_Gameplay.gif)

+A game that combines Arkanoid mechanics with a kebab-making theme.
-The game was tested with Supersonic and CPI turned out to be too high.
+It was tested with Supersonic and CPI turned out to be too high.